Helmholtz-UFZ/saqc/docs/FunctionDescriptions.md

 clear()
 ```

-Remove all previously set flags.
+The funcion removes all previously set flags.

 ### force